dislersd/Data-Structures/Data_Structures_Questions.md

 1. What is the runtime complexity of `enqueue`?
 O(n) because all elements have to shift over one.
 As n elements grows so does amount of shifts
 2. What is the runtime complexity of `dequeue`?
+O(1) because lookup of list index is constant and no elements need to shift
 3. What is the runtime complexity of `len`?
+O(1) len method
 ## Binary Search Tree

 1. What is the runtime complexity of `insert`?